 Wymondham Abbey is a busy community building – there’s always something going on.
 We have events of all sorts – sacred, secular, musical, educational, for children, for grown-ups, and probably for you, too!

-Details of our Lent and Easter services can now be found on this website.
+Details of our all our services can be found on this website.
 Click here to find the page.

 We've something for everyone - young and old, traditional or contemporary, believer or non-believer.
 Everyone is welcome!